cstavitsky/cstavitsky.github.io/_posts/2017-07-21-in-support-of-newsletters.md

 ---
 On September 9, 2016, I sent out the first **Tromple** email newsletter.
 The conceit of **Tromple** was, and still is:

-> (Once every few weeks or so, I collect a small number of links (articles, images, sometimes videos or even full-on movies) centered loosely on a single theme.
-Then, I send them out in a little digest called Tromple.)
+> Once every few weeks or so, I collect a small number of links (articles, images, sometimes videos or even full-on movies) centered loosely on a single theme.
+Then, I send them out in a little digest called Tromple.

 (If you're not already getting Tromple, you can sign up quickly and easily [at this link](https://tinyletter.com/tromple).)

-A few weeks prior to that first issue I emailed, I'd been conversations about food authenticity.
+A few weeks prior to that first issue I emailed, I'd been having conversations about food authenticity (like, is your albacore tuna [actually the cheaper escolar?](http://www.npr.org/sections/thesalt/2013/02/21/172589997/one-in-three-fish-sold-at-restaurants-and-grocery-stores-is-mislabeled)).
 I happened to read this [article about the lack of truffles in truffle oil](https://priceonomics.com/there-are-no-truffles-in-truffle-oil/).
 I began thinking about other types of counterfeits, and I found myself dredging up memories of going to Chinatown as a child and ogling the fake Pokémon cards and (once I had developed truly sophisticated tastes, by age ten) Rolexes.

 These concepts clumped together in a way that made sense to me.
 I decided this might be my chance to emulate the format of a mysterious, one-off digital 'magazine' (there was only [ever one issue](http://observist.net/)) I found a couple years ago.
 This 'magazine', called 'The Observist', was a collection of links around a single theme: Hermits.